 I have an insatiable curiosity about people and places I don’t know.
 As a child, I scoured The Wonderland of Knowledge encyclopedia savoring every new landscape and exotic culture.
 At eleven I wanted to be an anthropologist.
 At thirteen I set my sights on being a travel writer.

 I thought there was always someplace better or more interesting than where I was.
 The possibility of living on a yacht where I could drop anchor anywhere and stay as long as I wished brought together the dual sides of my nature—my incurable romanticism and pragmatic, grounding.
-It was my chance to see the world on a shoestring—no airfare, hotels, hostels, restaurants, or visas.
+It was my chance to see the world on a shoestring—no airfare, hotels, hostels,

 I pictured myself as a snail— moving slowly from country to country with my home on my back.
 Imagine being able to take your house wherever you went and never having to drag luggage or make reservations.